diku-dk/futhark-benchmarks/accelerate/nbody/README.md

     make run

 and watch the dots.
-Left-click to add more bodies in a tight ball that will immediately explode in discretisation errors.
+Left-click to add more bodies in a tight ball.
 Right-hold to have the mouse cursor act as a massive gravitational body.

 See the `benchmark` directory for how two benchmark Futhark up against Accelerate on different input sizes.